Jraigos/Crypto_Wallet/README.md

 There is also in the left panel, a Send Transaction button, to effectively complete the payment of the service to the selected candidate.
 Once the transaction is completed, the validated transaction hash is displayed to confirm it.

+In the next steps it is explained how the payment is processed using a crypto wallet with the ethereum blockchain technology.

+1. Select the Canditate and number of hours to hire

 </br>

 ![Fintech Finder](first.png)

 </br>

+2. Check the initial balance in the Ganache application

 ![Initial Balance](initial_blce.png)

 </br>

+3. Send the transaction

 ![Transaction](transaction.png)

 </br>

+4. See block details

 ![Transaction block](block.png)

 </br>

+5. Chech the transaction details

 ![Transaction details](trans_details.png)

 </br>

+6. Confirm validation

 ![validation](validation.png)

 </br>

+7. Verify the final balance

 ![Final balance](final_blce.png)